 This baggage is heavy and the time has come for its evolution.
 STOs bring IPOs to the 21st century with a number of benefits for both investors and business owners.
 As a result many influential players agree that STOs will disrupt the IPO markets and even replace them completely.

 Both methods of public fundraising are based on financial instruments.
-In an IPO the investor buys stocks that represent equity in a company and becomes the owner of a percentage of it, with dividends and liquidation equity rights.
-In a STO the investor buys a token that also represent equity in a company, having rights to dividends, liquidation equity and voting rights.
-In an STO however there are countless variations since any asset or business can be tokenized, e.g. bonds which give rise to interest and repayment of principal after some time.
+In an IPO, the investor buys stocks representing equity in a company, becoming an owner of a percentage.
+Stocks provide dividends and liquidation equity rights.
+In a STO, the investor buys a token also representing equity, gaining rights to dividends, liquidation equity, and voting.
+STOs can tokenize any asset or business, with variations like bonds providing interest and principal repayment over time.

 So what is the difference?